dangkhoaw/ransomware/README.md

 # Simple ransomware script using python

 > [!IMPORTANT]
-> This script is not a real ransomware, it just encrypts the files in the directory where it is executed.
+> This script is a simple ransomware, it encrypts the files inside the directory and its subdirectories.
 It is for educational purposes only.

 ## Requirements